 Hotel Chocolat Chocolate Table Cracker

-We’ve met very few people in our lifetime that don’t like chocolate (and we never trust anyone who doesn’t anyway, frankly) so think this is a pretty safe secret Santa bet.
-Filled with three little chocolate shapes, this fun cracker from Hotel Chocolate is sure to get your co-worker in the festive spirit, and if you play your cards right you might even get one of the chocs yourself.
-As well as the chocolate the cracker also contains the obligatory snap, hat and joke – so be prepared to try to look like you find a bad gag funny when they inevitably read it out to you.
+We’ve met very few people who don’t like chocolate (and we never trust anyone who doesn’t anyway) so think this is a pretty safe secret Santa bet.
+Filled with three little chocolate shapes, this fun cracker from Hotel Chocolat is sure to get your co-worker in the festive spirit, and if you play your cards right you might even get one of the chocs yourself.
+As well as the chocolate the cracker also contains the obligatory snap, hat and joke – so be prepared to laugh when they inevitably read it out to you.

 T2 Emergency Teabag Gift Pack

 Does your secret Santa colleague love a cuppa?
-These sweet (and cheap) emergency giftpacks from T2 could be their perfect present.
-With 5 ‘emergency’ tea bags included, this makes a great gift for the recipient to stash away in a desk drawer for a rainy day.
-This isn’t just bog-standard brews either, you get a sachet of French Earl Grey, Gorgeous Geisha, Melbourne Breakfast tea, Sleep Tight tea and a packet of Tummy Tea too.
+These sweet (and cheap) gift packs from T2 could be their perfect present.
+With ‘emergency’ tea bags included, this makes a great gift for the recipient to stash away in a desk drawer for a rainy day.
+These aren't just bog-standard brews either, you get a sachet of French Earl Grey, Gorgeous Geisha, Melbourne Breakfast tea, Sleep Tight tea and a packet of Tummy Tea.
 You never know, you might have unknowingly just introduced them to their next favourite drink and that’s got to come with some good kudos.